hplgit/doconce/README.do.txt

 ===== News =====

-Here are some of the most recent features in DocOnce:
+Here are some of the most recent features and enhancements in DocOnce:

  * Thanks to support from Mirco Meiners and Kristian Gregorius Hustad, DocOnce now supports documents in foreign languages, at the moment Norwegian and German.
 (Expect the code to still be a bit unstable as these features are being tested and used.)
+ * It is easy to overlook the many warnings and non-fatal errors from DocOnce when compiling a document.
+Now all comments from DocOnce for a document `mydoc.do.txt` are collected in `mydoc.dlog` for careful inspection.
  * Lots of automatic adjustments of the Bootstrap styles: if it looks good in one style, just switch to any other Bootstrap style and it will look good there